Play Modes Overview

 The first thing to understand about Callie is the play mode.
 It controls how clips are routed to outputs and is the foundation for everything else.

-Callie has three play modes:
+Callie has two play modes:

 - Single Output — every clip routes to Output A.